naufalkr/patreon/README.md

 npm i
 ```

+initialize roles table in 'server.js' by uncommenting 'initialize()'

 create .env according to the .env.example files and your database settings, as of now we are using postgrest

 run the server.js